podulator/amazon-sagemaker-workshop/modules/Containers.md

 1. Be sure you have downloaded this GitHub repository as specified in **Preliminaries** before you start.
 Next, in your notebook instance, click the **New** button on the right and select **Folder**.

-2. Click the checkbox next to your new folder, click the **Rename** button above in the menu bar, and give the folder a name such as 'sentiment-analysis'.
+2. Click the checkbox next to your new folder, click the **Rename** button above in the menu bar, and give the folder a name such as 'containers'.

 3. Click the folder to enter it.